privacyguides/privacyguides.org/docs/email-clients.en.md

     **Apple Mail** is included in macOS and can be extended to have OpenPGP support with [GPG Suite](encryption/#gpg-suite), which adds the ability to send encrypted email.

     [Visit apple.com](https://support.apple.com/guide/mail/welcome/mac){ .md-button .md-button--primary } [Privacy Policy](https://www.apple.com/legal/privacy/en-ww/){ .md-button }

-!!! note

-    For iOS devices we suggest [Canary Mail](#canary-mail) as it has PGP support which means you can send end-to-end encrypted email.

 ### GNOME Evolution